-The EU MODEX will last a minimum of four days, including arrival and departure days (for some modules, travel time might be longer or may involve arrival one day early depending on their location and possible connections), with non-disrupted exercise play of at least 42 hours of continuous operational activity which will allow and promote multiple workflows where numerous modules are working alongside each other and at the same time.
+The EU MODEX will last a minimum of four days, including arrival and departure days (for some modules, travel time might be longer or may involve arrival one day early depending on their location and possible connections), with non-disrupted exercise play of at least 42 hours of continuous operational activity which will allow and promote multiple workflows and numerous modules working alongside each other to achieve pre-defined objectives.
 Time jumps will occur during days 3 and 4 and will be used to fully achieve the prescribed outcomes of planned events and to ensure that all the major phases of the simulated intervention take place as expected during a real deployment, as highlighted in Fig 2 (EU MODEX Timeline).